Temi-aruna/Phishing-URL-Detection-/README.md

 ## Steps

-# Step 1: Problem Definition & Objectives | Data Preprocessing
+# Step 1: Problem Definition & Objectives
 Phishing is one of the most common forms of cyberattacks, and having a system that can automatically detect malicious URLs can help users reduce the risk of compromise at the endpoint and network levels.

 For this first step, I wanted to: